In this article you will find:

 According to a study from Ohio State University and the National Institute of Mental Health, your work environment seriously impacts your mood.
 In the study, workers in older buildings with low ceilings and loud air conditioners were more stressed than those in newer buildings with things like more natural light and open layouts.
 So it makes sense to invest in a work environment where people actually want to spend their time.
 (Crazy, we know.)
 That's why so many offices are starting to resemble homes, and why the kitchen is becoming the center of office life.

 Every relationship, including work relationships, is built on trust.
-Defaulting to transparency is one of the best ways to encourage an atmosphere of trust amongst you and your team, and a team that trusts you will be more motivated and engaged with their work.
+Defaulting to transparency is one of the best ways to encourage an atmosphere of trust between you and your team and a team that trusts you will be more motivated and engaged with their work.
 Transparency also helps ensure that everyone is working with the same information.
 That in itself can benefit the team.

 9. Provide Clarity